 1. It will be characterized by modernism (37).
-Verse 37 says he will show no regard for the gods of his fathers.
+V 37 says he will show no regard for the gods of his fathers.
 He will be like Stalin in this sense.
-Stalin began as a candidate for the priesthood in the Russian Orthodox church before defecting to Marxism and atheism.5 And his brutal oppression came next.
+Stalin began as a candidate for the priesthood in the Russian Orthodox church before defecting to Marxism and atheism (Archer, 144).
+And we all know what happened after that.

-This coming ruler will be a non-traditionalist who will abandon the gods of his fathers and show no regard for the "desire of women."
+The coming ruler will be a non-traditionalist who abandons the gods of his fathers and shows no regard for the "desire of women."
 What does this latter phrase imply?
 One suggestion is that the "desire of women" refers to Tammuz, whose cult was popular in ancient Syria, especially among women.
-Another possible interpretation, especially in light of Daniel's Jewish background, is the one suggested by John Walvoord...
+Another possible interpretation, especially in light of Daniel's Jewish background, is the one suggested by John Walvoord.

 The natural desire of Jewish women was to become the mother of the promised Messiah, the seed of the woman promised in Genesis 3:15.
 The expression, "desire of women," becomes a symbol of the Messianic hope in general.
-In other words, the Lord Jesus is in view here.
+The Lord Jesus is in view.

-This future leader will not only hate God, he will also hate God's Anointed One, His own Son.
+This future leader will not only hate God, he will also hate God's Son.
 What's more, not only will he downplay the Messianic hope, he will seek to eliminate any honor given to the Messiah.
 His will be a Christ-less, man-centered religion.
 That's modernism.

 2. It will be characterized by materialism (38).
-"Instead of them, he will honor a god of fortresses; a god unknown to his fathers he will honor with gold and silver, with precious stones and costly gifts."
+"But in his estate shall he honor the god of fortresses; and a god whom his fathers knew not shall he honor with gold, and silver, and with precious stones, and pleasant things."

 There is no evidence that Antiochus ever went this far.
 This verse describes a man who will eliminate all previous gods save his own, the "god of fortresses."
-The god of fortresses, it seems, is not a person but the power to make war, as symbolized by the term "fortress".
-Simply put, the only thing this ruler trusts in is himself and his own military power.
+The god of fortresses, it seems, is not a person but the power to make war, as symbolized by the term "fortress" (Walvoord).
+Simply put, the only thing this ruler trusts in is himself, and his own military power.
 As John Walvoord observes (276), "He is a complete materialist in contrast to all previous religions and all previous men who claimed divine qualities.
 This is blasphemy to the ultimate, the exaltation of human power and attainment.
 He is Satan's masterpiece, a human being who is Satan's substitute for Jesus Christ, hence properly identified as the Antichrist."

 3. It will be characterized by militarism (39).
-Verse 39 further describes his assault, "He will attack the mightiest fortresses with the help of a foreign god [demonic assistance?] and will greatly honor those who acknowledge him.
+V 39 further describes his assault (NIV), "He will attack the mightiest fortresses with the help of a foreign god [demonic assistance?] and will greatly honor those who acknowledge him.
 He will make them rulers over many people and will distribute the land at a price."